 Answer: The Lender's responsibility for a Partial Claim ends when the following two events occur: (a.)
 HUD receives the executed Subordinate Mortgage and (b.)
 When any requests for payoff of the first lien occur, the Lender is obligated to notify HUD to obtain full payoff amount of the Partial Claim and supply that information to the Borrower.

-Question 11: Can a Partial Claim be used if the Borrower is 14 months delinquent?
+Question 11: Can a Partial Claim be used if the Borrower is more than 12 months delinquent?

 Answer: Yes Mortgagee Letter 2003-32, eliminated the 12-month restriction on the amount of principal, interest, taxes and insurance (PITI) that may be included in an FHA-HAMP Partial Claim.